pkrysztofiak/rxjavafx-tutorial/README.md

 ```
 Example028

 Go ahead, type in "Detla", click Add button, type in "Beta", click Add button.
 As the list of items was changed twice there were two emissions already.
 Let's focus on the latter.
-The emisson contains all items that currently are held in the String ListView.
-Inside flatMapSingle() we transform it Observable.fromIterable() which creates a finite (cold) Observable.
+The emisson contains all items that currently are held in the ListView\<String>.
+Inside flatMapSingle() we transform it using Observable.fromIterable() which creates a finite (cold) Observable.
 Values "Delta" and "Beta" are emitted, mapped to its lenghts and grouped toList().
-After that the Observable is done(), we can say it's onSucccess() method was call and it emitted list of lengths as its single and final emission.
+After that the Observable is done, we can kind of say it's onSucccess() method was call and it emitted list of lengths as its single and final emission.
 What we have really done it this example is combining the features of hot and Observables to achive desired behaviour.
 Task007
 Modify the previous example to show in the ListView\<Integer> only distinct lenghts in the ascending order.